Rakon (RKN) Market Capitalization Achieves $22.68 Million

-Rakon (RKN) traded flat against the dollar during the one day period ending at 22:00 PM E.T. on October 1st.
-One Rakon token can currently be bought for $0.0934 or 0.00000136 BTC on major cryptocurrency exchanges.
-In the last seven days, Rakon has traded 22.9% lower against the dollar.
-Rakon has a total market cap of $22.68 million and $1,975.67 worth of Rakon was traded on exchanges in the last day.
+Rakon (RKN) traded flat against the U.S. dollar during the 1-day period ending at 9:00 AM E.T. on October 7th.
+One Rakon token can now be bought for approximately $0.0934 or 0.00000136 BTC on cryptocurrency exchanges.
+Rakon has a total market cap of $22.68 million and approximately $1,975.67 worth of Rakon was traded on exchanges in the last 24 hours.
+Over the last seven days, Rakon has traded 22.9% lower against the U.S. dollar.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.